JimDesu/basis-lang/spec.md

 A positional construct in a context where the LHS type is not contextually explicit is rejected with a static error.
 The user resolves by switching to the named form (always well-formed) or by introducing a typed local.
 The element-to-field assignment under positional form is by declaration order: the LHS type's first declared field receives the first entry, the second receives the second, and so on.
 Defaults cannot be omitted from the positional form (the omission would create an off-by-one alignment hazard); a positional construct for an LHS type with a defaulted field must either supply a value for that field or switch to the named form.

 **Aggregate-typed slots and positional field access.** A slot of literal type `Aggregate` (&sect;7.7, &sect;7.9) holds an Aggregate Literal value directly without further structural matching against a named record-or-object type.
 A `# Aggregate a <- ${...}` introduction admits an Aggregate Literal &mdash; named or positional &mdash; and the literal becomes the slot's held value. **`Aggregate`-typed slots accept only Aggregate Literals (Rule 1)**; an initialization temporary (Rule 2 or Rule 3) is not assignable to an `Aggregate`-typed slot, since init temps do not persist as runtime values.
-The typechecker rejects `# Aggregate a <- ${...}` whose RHS classifies as an init temp.
+The typechecker rejects `# Aggregate a <- ${...}` whose RHS conceptifies as an init temp.

 The motivating use case for `Aggregate`-typed slots is indirect passing: a single Aggregate Literal value can be held in a slot, and its fields used as constructor arguments at multiple call sites &mdash; rather than re-emitting the literal at each.
 The pattern is most useful when the aggregate captures parameters that initialize multiple objects with related shape; literal-to-typed conversion happens through the constructors at each call site, the same as anywhere else in the language (&sect;7.8).